Embedding a 64-bit binary in a 32-bit Windows C++ app

 }

-Strange thing to notice here is that after I’ve created 64-bit process I immediately started waiting for it to exit.
-This might seem pretty lame, but actually creates a great placeholder for the idea of running both versions of app simultaneously (hence the job).
-How they will communicate is something you’ll have to figure out according to your needs.
+One interesting point to observe here is that after creating the 64-bit process, I promptly initiated the waiting process for its termination.
+This might seem a bit odd, but it sets the stage for the concept of running both versions of the app simultaneously (hence the use of the job).
+How they will communicate is something you’ll need to determine based on your specific requirements.

 comments powered by Disqus